Cultural mediation

 Visitors are still welcome to explore our galleries on their own and in their own way, but for those who want to enrich their experience, our Mediators offer a friendly and safe way to learn, reflect, listen and explore together.

-A mediator talking to a visitor in front of an artwork
+A mediator talking to visitors in front of an artwork